 A few years ago, IBM potentially compromised as much as 1.9 billion people’s medical records when it misplaced hard drives in its data center, which were potentially stolen.
 More than 1,000 UK government laptops, computers, and flash drives were stolen during 2016 — that’s nearly three per day and it meant that tens (to potentially hundreds) of millions of people had their personal information lost or stolen.[i]

-If harm is done because of those hacks and lawsuits are filed, the UK government would face significant damages and cost.
+If harm is done because of those hacks and lawsuits are filed, the UK government would face significant damages and costs.

-So, what if it was your business who accidentally leaked customer data and faced big lawsuits?
+So, what if it was your business that accidentally leaked customer data and faced big lawsuits?
 Could you weather the storm?